 Welcome!

-This site is created by Thomas Gordon, a kiwi studying computer engineering at Brown University.
+I'm Thomas, a kiwi studying computer engineering at Brown University.
 Many people know me online as metaterminal.

-Current projects
+Current work

 Technical details